 Effective January 1, 2003; fifty (50%) percent of continuing education training must be specific to substance abuse.

 Certified professionals will be notified by mail of the impending expiration of their credential approximately 90 days prior to their expiration date.
 This is a courtesy reminder and failure to receive it does not negate responsibility to re-certify in a timely manner.

-The applicant can apply for renewal up to 180 days after the expiration date by documenting twenty (20) hours per year of continuing education since the beginning of the last certification period, re-signing the current Code of Ethics and paying the renewal fee ($85 for annual or $135.00 for biennial) and a late fee.
+The applicant can apply for renewal up to 180 days after the expiration date by documenting twenty (20) hours per year of continuing education since the beginning of the last certification period, re-signing the current Code of Ethics and paying the renewal fee ($85 for one year, $135.00 for two year, or $200.00 for three year) and a late fee.
 Names of individuals failing to renew on or prior to the expiration date will be removed from the current MCBAP list of certified professionals and the individual will no longer be considered certified.

 All documentation is property of the board and may be destroyed after 3 years.